-'I would go to jail for helping dad die'
+Woman 'would go to jail for helping dad die'

 Ms Holmes said she has no regrets about the action she and Scott took, adding: "We're waiting for the CPS to decide whether to prosecute.
 The police are waiting for the CPS to decide.
 Nobody can do anything until that happens."

-Scott Holmes, also said he was prepared to go to prison "if we have to."
+Scott Holmes also said he was prepared to go to prison "if we have to."

 "We gave him the release he wanted, so we can't possibly regret that," he added.

-Ms Holmes said the trip took seven months to plan, costing about £15,000.
+Ms Holmes said the trip had taken seven months to plan, costing about £15,000.

 She said she did not coerce her father - a WWII veteran from Newport - in any way, and several times gave him options to change his mind, even booking a return ticket for him from Switzerland.